 A typical RFP for our client is 50K words with a very short turnaround time.
 On one hand, the translation of the RFP itself does not need to be publication quality.
-Depending on the language pair and the subject matter, it can be a good candidate for automated translation.
+Depending on the language pair and the subject matter, it can be a good candidate for machine translation.
 However, the client’s response to the RFP needs to be very high quality.
 This requires tight coordination between the project manager and the translation team members.

 Scriptis’ client-specific translation memories, term bases, and style guide are the key to success with these types of projects.
 Professional translators use computer-assisted translation (CAT) tools.
 These present the translatable content in a user-friendly interface.
 The tools integrate and enforce the use of term bases, ensuring consistent terminology throughout all projects for a particular client.
 In addition, they create a translation memory (TM): a database of matched source-target segments of text.
 When a new project contains content that was previously translated and stored in the TM, the CAT tools autocompletes the target translation for that segment.
 This saves time and money.

 Finally, and most importantly, if a segment of text appears multiple times in a source document or set of documents, the phrase will only need to be translated once.
 After the target translation is entered for that phrase, the tool will replicate it across all the instances of its use.
 This saves time and money.
 Also, some RFPs for this client are too large for a single translator to handle.
 Cloud-based CAT tools allow several translators to work on the same set of documents simultaneously.
 Then, proofreaders work as sections are completed, instead of waiting for the entire project to be translated.